RuRios/Bloggium/_posts/2015-3-31-Sunnyday.md

 ---
 layout: post
 category : Articles
+tagline: "And there was Sun!"
-tagline: "Welcome to the new world!" tags : [intro, articles]
+tags : [intro, articles]
 ---

-## This is a sample article

-Just writing some samply stuff to go with the sample article.

-### Lorem ipsum
+## Its sunny today!

+Good to see the sun out after getting lots of rain in the morning! :)

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.